gandev/meteor-server-console/README.md

              - Objects are shown with name (if available) of constructor Function
              - Circular References are marked and shown with path
              - Errors with stacktrace (special format with the attempt of highlighting more relevant lines)
+     - Autocomplete
+         - show keys of an object in a table
+         - optional filtered, keys starting with the part after the last dot

+*   Watch
+     - watch view, refresh and remove watches
+     - watches are persistent on the server and automatically refreshed if server restarts
+     - if last watch is removed watch view closes

 ## In action...

+Video coming soon...

 v0.2 Screenshot which shows Package scope functionality: